Preventative Dental Care

 Dr. Walker can provide this simple procedure in one visit, in which a tooth-colored “coating” is applied onto the surface of the tooth.
 Generally, sealants take only a few minutes to apply, wear well under ordinary circumstances, and can last several years before a reapplication is needed.

-Periodontal Disease & Scaling and Root Planing
+Periodontal Disease and Therapy

 Periodontal disease, also known as gum disease or periodontitis, occurs when the bone and gums around teeth become infected.
 Gums can become irritated as a result of the bacteria found in plaque, at times turning red, swelling and bleeding easily.
 If the condition remains untreated, the supporting bone of the teeth gradually deteriorates, resulting in a deeper periodontal pocket that is increasingly difficult to clean.
 The long term result of periodontal disease is often premature tooth loss.